 Our Arizona workers’ compensation attorneys can tell you how much compensation is owed for a shoulder injury on the job

-Unless you’re a professional baseball player, most people don’t worry about hurting their shoulder while on the job — until it happens to them.
+Unless you’re a professional baseball player, most people don’t worry about hurting their shoulder while on the job—until it happens to them.

-Professional athletes and workers in industrial, agriculture, construction, health care and other professions across Arizona are particularly vulnerable to painful shoulder injuries.
+Professional athletes and workers in manufacturing, agriculture, construction, health care and other professions across Arizona are particularly vulnerable to painful shoulder injuries.
 These injuries can occur as a result of repetitive movements endured over several years, or they can happen because of a sudden and severe accident in the workplace.

 Common shoulder injuries include: